TheodorCrosswell/TheodorCrosswell/README.md

 I thrive on uncovering the narrative hidden within data and building innovative solutions to make information more accessible and actionable.
 My approach is rooted in a solid understanding of data modeling, advanced querying, and a keen eye for effective visualization and application design.
 I enjoy building robust, scalable systems that empower stakeholders to make data-driven decisions.

 *   **AI and Semantic Search:** Building applications with local Large Language Models (LLMs) to provide AI-powered answers and semantic search capabilities, making large volumes of text easily searchable.
+*   **Cloud Deployment & Containerization:** Deploying scalable applications using Docker for containerization and Google Cloud Platform for cloud hosting and services.
+*   **Frontend Development & Interactive Mapping:** Building responsive user interfaces with HTML/CSS/JavaScript and creating interactive data visualizations using libraries like Leaflet.js.
-*   **Data Pipeline & Web Scraping:** Developing automated data pipelines to scrape, clean, and validate data using high-performance libraries like `polars` and `patito` for data model validation.
+*   **Data Pipeline & Web Scraping:** Developing automated data pipelines to scrape, clean, and validate data using high-performance libraries like polars and patito for data model validation.
 *   **Data Visualization & Dashboarding:** Crafting interactive and intuitive dashboards in Power BI and Excel that provide at-a-glance KPIs and deep-dive analytical capabilities.
 *   **Advanced SQL:** Writing clean, efficient, and modular SQL using Common Table Expressions (CTEs), Window Functions, and Stored Procedures to perform complex analysis and build reliable data pipelines.
 *   **Data Modeling & Warehousing:** Designing and implementing layered data architectures (Bronze, Silver, Gold) and star schemas to create a single source of truth for analytics.